Elf (musical): Casts

 The original principal casts of major productions.

 Production history

-Broadway (2010–11)
+Broadway

 After a 2009 workshop, the musical officially opened for a limited holiday engagement at the Al Hirschfeld Theatre on Broadway on November 14, 2010, following previews from November 2, 2010.
 Casey Nicholaw directed.
 The final performance took place January 2, 2011 after a run of 15 preview and 57 regular performances.
 A Broadway cast recording was released on November 1, 2011.
 Leading the original cast was Wicked and Jersey Boys star Sebastian Arcelus, who was joined by Broadway alums Amy Spanger and Beth Leavel.